Child and Vulnerable Adult Protection in Sacred Heart Parish

 The Catholic Church in England and Wales is fully committed to:

 "Actively promoting the empowerment and well-being of adults through the church; recognising that everyone has the right to live their life free from violence, fear and abuse; and recognising that adults have the right to be protected from harm and exploitation".

 as part of my job or in my work with another voluntary organisation.

 Do I need to go through the process in the parish as well?

 really want to be part of this invasion of privacy.

 A. Many people share your misgivings and are reluctant to be involved.
-Sadly, the issue of child and vulnerable adult safety will not go away any time soon, so we really do not have much choice.
+However, the protection of children and vulnerable adults is vitally important.
 If you are in one of the roles affected then you must go through the vetting procedure.
-If you do not wish to go through the procedure, you will not be able to continue in that role.
-And all new volunteers have to be vetted before they will be allowed to start.
+If you do not wish to go through the procedure, you will not be able to take up that role within the parish.

 Tel : 0191 243 2379